binipringle/intro-to-dh/_texts/4-jekyll.md

 # Installation

 Ruby and Jekyll are already installed on your computer.
-To see that they are installed,
+To see that they are installed, type

 ~~~ bash
 $ ruby -v